 - 46 Victorian law and practice provide a number of measures that assist personal representatives of small estates to obtain a grant of probate or letters of administration at less than the usual cost, or to administer the estate without obtaining a grant.
 Some measures support non-professional personal representatives who administer small estates themselves, and others encourage trustee companies to obtain grants of representation for small estates.
 Each of these measures works without significant difficulty but could be more effective. - 47 The Supreme Court's Probate Office will prepare and file documents for a person applying for a grant of representation, if the value of the estate is \$25,000 or less.
 If the only beneficiaries are the partner, children or sole surviving parent of the deceased person, assistance is available for an estate that is valued at \$50,000 or less.
 In addition, there are two expedited processes for trustee companies that obtain grants of representation for estates valued at \$50,000 or less. - 48 These dollar figures have remained unchanged since 1995 and represent a dwindling proportion of deceased estates.
 Only 48 estates were assisted by the Probate Office's small estates service in 2011-12, and one of the expedited processes for obtaining a grant of representation has been used only twice since 2006.
 The upper limit of \$50,000 is lower than in other jurisdictions, and there was clear support in submissions and consultations for increasing it. - 49 The Commission recommends that the assistance provided by the Probate Office, and expedited grants of representation, should be available in respect of estates valued at up to \$100,000.
 The dual eligibility criteria for assistance from the Probate Office's small estates service would be removed, and the upper value limit would be adjusted in accordance with movements in the Consumer Price Index. - 50 The Commission also recommends combining the two expedited processes for obtaining a grant of representation into a single process to be availed of by State Trustees.
 Private trustee companies do not administer small estates for commercial reasons, whereas State Trustees receives a government subsidy to administer small estates.
 As noted above, one of the current processes is rarely used.
 The second process is simpler, cheaper and favoured by State Trustees but does not create searchable records that could ensure that only one grant is made in relation to each estate. - 51 The Commission's recommendations enable State Trustees to continue to use a streamlined process to obtain a grant of representation but improve the degree of transparency.
 The will would be filed with the Supreme Court and a notice of intention to administer the estate would be advertised on the Supreme Court's website rather than in a daily newspaper. - 52 While a grant of representation is always required when transferring certain types of property, for example land and shares, it is possible to transfer other assets without one.
 Gifted goods, for example, can simply be handed to the beneficiary; instead of a grant, a bank may accept a death certificate or other documentation as authority to release money in an account.
-In this way, many estates are fully or partially administered informally. - 53 However, a person administering an estate informally is liable to be sued by a rightful personal representative, creditors or beneficiaries if they make payments that would not have been legitimate if they had obtained a grant of representation.
-This may occur where a more recent will is discovered after the estate has been informally administered according to an older will, or when the debts of the estate were not fully paid before the estate was distributed.
-In addition, a bank or other third party that transfers assets of the estate to a person without requiring a grant of representation is exposed to liability where payments are made incorrectly or a grant of representation is later taken out by another person.
+In this way, many estates are fully or partially administered informally. - For the state was distributed.
+In addition, a bank or other third party that transfers assets of the estate to a person without requiring a grant of representation is later taken out by another person.